 - 2 cups coconut rum

-- ¼ cup toasted coconut flakes for garnish, optional
+- ¼ cup coconut toasted flakes - optional

 - Pour rum and coconut milk into the blender and toss in the mango.
 Blend until completely smooth.
 This gives your machine a head start when you add the frozen pineapple so it doesn’t jam up.